nfdi4plants/nfdi4plants.knowledgebase/src/docs/community-docs/CMML/cmml-quickstart.md

 ## User Guide &ndash; DataHUB

-### Introduction to the DataHUB

-This section gives you a short introduction to some helpful parts of the DataHUB.
+This section gives you a short introduction to some helpful features of the DataHUB.

 :bulb: Please check out the [DataHUB manual](./../../DataHUB-Manual/index.html) for more details.

-The sidebar is found on the left side of your ARC.
+You can find the sidebar on the left side of your ARC.

 <img src="./image/cmml-quickstart/ARC_Menu.png" style="width:25%; display: block; margin: 20px auto;">